Rebekacompetent445/fingers/fingers-protocol-draft.md

 Implementations must not assign their own permanent meaning to single-character flags unless a future protocol revision allows it.

-The flag `/W` is reserved for historical purposes & adapting legacy finger utilities.
+The flag `/W` is reserved for historical purposes and adapting legacy finger utilities.

 This specification does not define a required meaning for `/W`.

 If a server responds to `/W`, how it responds is implementation-defined.

 Multi-character flags are implementation-defined unless a future protocol revision defines them.

 ## 16. Empty Requests and Flag-Only Requests